GoogleCloudPlatform/cortex-data-foundation/README.md

 Cortex Data Foundation supports both modes (append-always or update when landing).
 For append-always, we provide CDC processing templates.

-🗈 **Note**: Some functionality will need to be commented out for Update on landing.
+> **Note** Some functionality will need to be commented out for Update on landing.
 For example, [OneTouchOrder.sql](https://github.com/GoogleCloudPlatform/cortex-reporting/blob/main/OneTouchOrder.sql) and all its dependant queries.
 The functionality can be replaced with tables like CDPOS.

 [Return to top of Section](#establish-integration-mechanism)
 <details>